WordPress For Dummies

 Finding WordPress Resources

-If you use WordPress as the platform for your blog or website, you can use any or all of the many tools that WordPress offers.
+If you use WordPress as the platform for your website, you can use any or all of the many tools that WordPress offers.
 The WordPress community is active and provides you with several resources you can use to help you along the way with using the WordPress platform to publish your content.